-Have you ever wanted to know more about what your clients think, feel, and expect from your brand and industry.
-Engaging in this process can make you more aware of consumer context, or what people are saying about your company, even if they’re not clear about it.
-Learning strategies for social listening and choosing the right tools to help can increase your knowledge and make you an expert in this marketing niche.
+Have you ever wanted to know more about what your clients think, feel, and expect from your brand and industry?
+You’re not alone.
+Engaging in social listening makes your team more aware of consumer context, or what people really think about your company, even if they don’t come right out and say it.
+Today, we’re looking at what social listening is and how to choose the right strategies and tools to incorporate this process into your marketing plan:

 Social listening is a process companies use to gather and analyze customer data from around the internet.
 You can track information from social media, online review platforms, ratings, and other user-generated content.
 Doing this allows your team to understand how, where, and why conversations happen.
 Two of the main purposes of social listening include collecting data and improving marketing.

 You do social listening in real-time, rather than waiting to gather all the information at the end of a campaign.
 It’s easier to understand the context of audience reviews or comments as they’re happening rather than three months later.
 Factors that may influence your audience’s reaction to your brand include location, political climate, or trending topics.
 The social listening two-step process includes watching social channels to find people talking about your company and then taking all that data and analyzing it for insights on how you can take what you’ve learned and put it into practice to improve your business.

-Social listening goes beyond the numbers to understand the climate and context of the words and data.
-It can help you understand the social sentiment of a consumer’s mentions.
-Sentiment can tell you how people feel about your brand rather than things like who gets the most traffic.
-While the numbers are important, they don’t always tell the complete story.
-For example, your competitors may get a lot of traffic, but if people don’t like their products, is it helping their business?
-Being aware of sentiment shifts lets you respond to changes quickly to preserve or improve brand favorability.
+Social listening goes beyond the numbers to understand the context of the words and data.
+It helps you understand the social sentiment of audience mentions.
+Sentiment tells you how people feel about your brand rather than statistics you can quantify with numbers.
+While numerical metrics matter, they don’t always tell the full story.
+For example, your competitors may get a lot of website traffic.
+But if people don’t like their products or services, is all that traffic helping their business?

-Social listening can help you discover and decide what your audience views as the “perfect customer experience.”
+Social listening helps you discover what your audience views as the “perfect customer experience.”
 It not only lets you look at your own sites, profiles, content, products, and services to see how they resonate with the audience, but it allows you to put that same focus on your competitors.
-Social listening can also help you find influencers in your industry, whether they’re individuals or the most influential companies or organizations with a large market share.
+Social listening also helps you find influential individuals or companies within your industry or niche.

-It can tell you what questions customers or leads have about your brand or products.
-This lets you anticipate additional questions they may have and provide answers to all of them through content creation.
-Doing social listening can improve the customer experience through messaging, pricing, or improvement to services, among other changes you could make with more information about your target audience.
-It can also help you gauge the health and perception of your brand and monitor the response to specific campaigns and events.
+Social listening can tell you what questions customers or leads have about your brand or products.
+This information lets you brainstorm additional questions they may have and provide answers to all of them through content creation.
+Doing social listening can improve the customer experience through messaging, pricing, or improvement to services.
+It can also help you gauge your audience’s perception of your brand and monitor their responses to specific campaigns and events.

-Social listening is another way to show you care about your customers and what they have to say by actually paying attention to them and making changes based on their feedback.
+The information you learn from social listening helps your brand show it cares about its customers and what they have to say by actually paying attention to them and making changes based on their feedback.
 Specific ways social listening helps your business include:

-When you’re out on the internet looking for mentions of your brand, you can handle it one of two ways: collect information and move on or engage.
-If you choose the second option, you’re continuing the conversation with your target audience.
-Whether it’s through direct mentions or your own searching, responding and replying to posts and reviews helps you engage with consumers.
-Thank them for their praise, ask how you can help anyone who’s unsatisfied, or simply make on-brand comments to react to the information you find.
+Any marketer has two options when conducting social listening: collect information and move on, or engage with the audience.
+Choosing the second option lets you continue the conversation with your target audience.
+Whether it’s through direct mentions or your own searching, responding and replying to posts and reviews helps you build bonds with your leads.
+Thank responders for their praise, ask how you can help anyone who’s unsatisfied, or simply make on-brand comments to react to the information you find.

-Paying attention to what people say about your competitors can tell you where they fit into the industry or market.
-That can help you discover where you fit, too.
-It also tells you in real time what your competitors are doing.
+Paying attention to what people say about your competitors tells you where they fit into the industry or market.
+Doing this helps you discover where your brand fits, too.
+Social listening also tells you in real time what your competitors are doing.
 Are they launching new products?
 Interacting with their audience?
 Taking part in a viral trend?
-Monitoring this information can show you opportunities you have to capitalize on pieces of content or strategies that they haven’t.
+Monitoring this information shows you opportunities you have to capitalize on pieces of content or strategies that they haven’t.

-Monitoring reviews, questions, and other data related to your products can tell you how they perform in the real world for consumers.
-It can also tell you what people want to know about a product before purchasing it.
-This helps your customer service department, product developers, and marketers to create better items, answer inquiries, and produce a more effective message.
+Monitoring reviews, questions, and other data related to your products tells you how they perform in the real world for consumers.
+It also tells you what people want to know about a product or service before purchasing it.
+This information helps your customer service department answer inquiries, product developers create better items, and marketers produce more effective messaging.

-Because social listening takes place in real time, you can get alerts the second your brand receives bad press.
+Because social listening takes place in real-time, you can get alerts the second your brand receives bad press.
 Think of social listening like the alerts you get on your phone from the National Weather Service.
 Those tell you when the tornado is coming before it arrives so you can get to safety.

-Social listening can do something similar for a public relation (PR) crisis, alerting you that something could brew before it happens, so you have time to handle it before it damages your brand or reputation.
-Social listening can also help you find the source of the sentiment change so you can understand exactly how the issue developed.
+Social listening does something similar for a public relations (PR) crisis.
+It alerts you that something bad is about to happen, so you have time to handle it before it damages your brand or reputation.
+Social listening also helps you find the source of the sentiment change so you can understand exactly how the issue developed.

-One benefit of social listening is finding who the best influencers are for your industry on social media.
-Influencers can directly affect how leads and customers view your brand and impact things like your followers or sales.
-Finding and connecting with these people can set you up for future collaborations and open you up to larger audiences.
-Working with influencers lets you become relevant in online communities through more organic methods.
+One benefit of social listening is finding out who the best influencers are for your industry.
+Influencers can directly affect how leads and customers view your brand.
+They can also affect things like your follower count or sales.
+Finding and connecting with the right people can set you up for future collaborations and open you up to larger audiences.
+Working with influencers lets your brand find relevance in online communities through more organic methods.
 When done right, influencer partnerships feel less like ads and more like genuine valuable content.

 Any company of any size in any industry can engage in social listening.
 What might change based on your industry is the demographics and locations of the audience you’re analyzing.
 The exact information may change, too.
 Consider the focuses for some of the following industries:

 Related: The Emotions of Industries

-There are five common areas where marketers and researchers focus when doing social listening.
-You can use them to help guide your strategies:
+There are a few common areas where marketers and researchers focus when doing social listening.
+They include:

 Understanding how the public perceives your brand is a key goal of social listening.
-When you focus on listening for brand health, you can learn about people’s positive and negative opinions about your brand and what features make them feel that way.
+When you focus on listening for brand health, you can learn about people’s positive and negative opinions about your company and what values or factors make them feel that way.
 When conducting social listening for brand health, try to find information to answer questions like:

-Social listening can tell you more about current and upcoming industry trends.
-Analyzing hashtags, buzzwords, and trending topics can tell you where the market stands and where it’s heading.
-Doing this can help you reposition your brand to the forefront of the newest movements and establish your company as a leader in the industry.
+Social listening tells you more about current and upcoming industry trends.
+Analyzing hashtags, buzzwords, and trending topics tells you where the market stands and where it’s heading.
+Doing this research helps you reposition your brand to the forefront of the newest movements and establish your company as a leader in the industry.
 To do this, you can follow some tactics that include:

-You can use social media to track how a specific event performs and gains a following online.
+Use social media to track how a specific event performs and gains a following online.
 Marketers may create a specific hashtag for the event, but visitors and attendees may not use it.
-You can search for terms like speaker or session names, key themes, or other words associated with the event.
-This can help you learn more about people who attended or identify potential leads for future events.
-Tracking the discussion online can tell you what message the audience received and understood and where to improve for your next event to make it more valuable to attendees.
+You can search for terms like speaker or session names, key themes, or other words associated with your event.
+This investigation helps you learn more about people who attended or identify potential leads for future events.
+Tracking the event discussion online tells you what message the audience received and understood.
+It also shows you where to improve for your next event to make it more valuable to attendees.

 Use these steps to conduct social listening for your brand:

-There are plenty of tools that can help make your data collection and analysis easier.
-Some work with specific platforms, while others cover a variety of sources.
-Understanding which one is compatible with your channels and the data you’re trying to source can help you choose from the available options.
-Need help to find a tool?
+There are plenty of tools that help make your data collection and analysis easier.
+Some brands use specific platforms, while others combine programs from a variety of sources.
+Understanding which tools are compatible with your channels and the data you’re trying to source helps you choose from the available options.
+Need help finding a tool?
 Check out the list at the bottom of this article.

 Why are you doing social listening?
-Knowing this information can help you decide how to conduct the process.
-Running a brand audit may give you some insights into why you can or should take part in social listening.
+Knowing this information helps you decide how to conduct the process.
+Running a content audit may give you some insights into why your brand can benefit from social listening.
 Some examples of goals could include:

 How are you going to reach your goals?
 What are the capabilities of your tools to help you do it?
-Creating a strategy can help you narrow the process for conducting your social listening.
-This plan can guide your actions and data collection to keep you on track towards reaching your goals.
+Creating a strategy helps you narrow the process for conducting your social listening.
+This plan guides your actions and data collection to keep you on track toward reaching your social listening goals.

 Where are you going to collect data?
-Your tools may limit what sources you can access and for which you can record data.
-A good place to start your social listening may be social media platforms or areas of the internet where you have a business presence.
-Starting with just a few sources and expanding to more as your listening grows may be beneficial so that you’re not overwhelmed by too much data in the beginning.
-This may also make it easier to segment data into further subsections.
+Your tools may limit what sources you can access and how can record data.
+A good place to start your social listening is social media platforms or areas of the internet where you have a business presence.
+Starting with a few sources and expanding to more as your listening grows helps keep you and your team from becoming overwhelmed by too much data in the beginning.
+This approach makes it easier to segment data into further subsections.

 What are people saying about your company, brand, or products?
-You might not find out unless you create a list of topics and themes to search for online that relate to your organization.
+You won’t find out unless you create a list of topics and themes to search for online that relate to your organization.
 Consider first exploring your direct mentions.
 What are people saying about your brand and then tagging your company so you see it?
 You can also look at related hashtags and keywords for your industry to expand your search criteria.

-Many of your tools may make it easy to record data and keep it in one place so you can review it and compare it to additional data you collect in real time.
+Many of your tools make it easy to record data and keep it in one place for review.
 But keeping a repository alone isn’t enough to give you insights into your audience, competition, or industry.
-Many tools also can compare pieces of data from different sources, audience members, or demographics to get a better idea of the sentiment of the mentions and conversations.
-Doing this can provide a larger picture of how people view your brand.
+Many tools also have features that compare pieces of data from different sources, audience members, or demographics.
+This information helps you get a better idea of the sentiment of the mentions and conversations.
+Doing this analysis provides a larger picture of how people view your brand.

 Social listening isn’t a one-time activity.
-You can conduct it in an ongoing fashion to make sure you’re always aware of industry changes and sentiment shifts.
-As you do this continuously, you may update and change your goals, topics, and keywords as you gain more data and information.
+Ongoing research helps you make sure you’re always aware of industry changes and sentiment shifts.
+As you do this process continuously, you may update and change your goals, topics, and keywords as you gain more data and information.

 Use these tips to make your social listening activities easier and more beneficial for your brand:

-To do social listening the right way, you need to know exactly for what you should be listening.
+To do social listening the right way, you need to know what to look for online.
 The topics and keywords are different for each company and industry.
-They can also change over time with your business.
+They can also change over time as your brand grows.
 To start, look at the keywords you use for content creation and see what results they bring.
 Other topics to consider include:

 Consider looking for common misspellings and abbreviations of your key terms, too.

-Once you know the right topics and locations for your social listening, you can get more advanced with your searches.
-This means you may narrow mentions by geographic location or demographic to get more specific details about segments of your audience or target market.
-Doing this can help you market to target niches within your larger audience in the places where they talk about their purchases or service needs.
+Once you know the right topics and locations for your social listening, get more advanced with your searches.
+Narrow mentions by geographic location or demographic to get more specific details about segments of your audience or target market.
+Doing this helps you market to target niches within your larger audience in the places where they talk about their purchases or service needs.

 Browse these tools to help you find a program to aid your social listening efforts: